cjgronlund/project-rome/project-rome-docs/commanding/ios/how-to-guides/command-remote-devices-and-apps-ios.md

 ```

-### Create a message to send to the app service
+#### Create a message to send to the app service

+Declare a variable to store the message to send.
 On iOS, the messages that you send to remote app services will be of the **NSDictionary** type.

+> [!NOTE]
-> Note: When your app communicates with app services on other platforms, the Connected Devices Platform translates the **NSDictionary** into the equivalent construct on the receiving platform.
+> When your app communicates with app services on other platforms, the Connected Devices Platform translates the **NSDictionary** into the equivalent construct on the receiving platform.
 For example, a **[NSDictionary](https://developer.apple.com/documentation/foundation/nsdictionary)** sent from this app to a Windows app service gets translated into a [**ValueSet**](https://msdn.microsoft.com/library/windows/apps/windows.foundation.collections.valueset) object (of the .NET Framework), which can then be interpreted by the app service.
 Information passed in the other direction undergoes the reverse translation.

 The following method crafts a message that can be interpreted by the Roman Test App's app service for Windows.